easy-as-python/repo-man/docs/index.rst

         left-pad
         is-even

-repo-man doesn't currently do anything special with these, but could grow features to e.g. list flavor classes.
+repo-man doesn't currently do anything special with these, but could grow features to e.g. list type classes.

 Indices and tables
 ==================